 The VAST Claims Methodology is designed to maximise the value of claims (or minimise the cost of defending claims).

-Maximising value is nothing new, however, you may find our approach helpful in thinking about your claim.
+Maximising value as an objective is nothing new, however, you may find our approach helpful in thinking about your claim.

 The VAST Claims Methodology looks at how to value, assemble, settle and try claims.